 Who should apply?

-High school students entering grades 10, 11, and 12 during the 2017–18 academic school year, and who will be 15–18 years old as of July 10, 2017, are eligible to apply.
-The program is designed for high school students who have a deep interest in reporting the news and are eager to gain knowledge and skills to join or start a high school newspaper or television station.
-High school journalists looking to improve their skills in print or broadcast or to expand their projects to the web are also welcome to apply.
+Students entering grades 10, 11, and 12 during the 2018–19 academic school year, are eligible to apply.
+The program is designed for high school students who have a deep interest in journalism or communications.
+High school students looking to improve their skills in writing, broadcast, or public speaking should apply.

 What courses will I be taking?

-This class will introduce students to the basic skills needed to cover a sporting event and tell stories about athletes—and the big-picture social issues off the field.
+This class will introduce students to the basic skills needed to cover sports and tell stories about athletes—and the big-picture social issues off the field.
 Specifically, that will include:

-- Sports coverage: Words, visuals, and/or multimedia.
+- Sports coverage: Words, yes, but also thinking more broadly about visuals.
 Finding the story in the game or event rather than just giving results.